lauretano/t2-atomic/README.md

 This alpha-state project endeavours to enable the best possible hardware support for Fedora Silverblue on T2 Macs (aka the last generation of Macs pre Apple Silicon).
 At the current moment, no ISO to publish so you'll need external keyboard/mouse to do the installation and initial rebase.

 ## Updates
+- 18 June 2024, We're now publishing Plasma images to celebrate Plasma 6.1 releasing with explicit sync support.
+The fix for LUKS unlock is working in testing and should be available in builds soon.
 - 10 May 2024, a COSMIC variant is in testing, not for public consumption at this time.
 It won't work with the below instructions as SELinux has to be disabled for it to work for now.
 You wouldn't want to install anyway, more of a personal spin for my own internal testing.
 - as of 6 May 2024, we're rapidly approaching our first Beta release.
 Wifi and BT should now be mostly operational including WPA3
 - keyboard (touchbar via tiny-dfr), fan control (t2fanrd), and audio support are in place.
 There may be speaker equalizer presets that need to be brought in (such as for MacBookPro16,1).